10 Istanbul Landmarks

 places to visit in istanbul

-Topkapi Palace is one of the most educational places to visit in Istanbul.
+Topkapi Palace is one of the most educational landmarks in Istanbul.

-One of the most intriguing historical places to visit in Istanbul is the Topkapi Palace.
+One of the most intriguing historical landmarks in Istanbul is the Topkapi Palace.

 The marbled halls and mosaic courtyards of the Topkapi Palace echo legends of sultans, slaves, eunuchs and court treasures.